-I don’t believe God is the instrument of death.
+God gives life, not death.
+I don’t believe he is the instrument of death.
 People do it to themselves.
 God didn’t kill Adam; Adam killed Adam.
 Because of Jesus we all get the same choice Adam had.
 Tragically, some people make the same choice Adam did.

 I don’t understand.

 We were made in God’s image.
 Define yourself as something less than a dearly-loved child of God and you diminish yourself.
 You opt for an inferior reality, one defined by limits and fear.
 The Bible teaches that when we live apart from God we become enslaved to our appetites and anxieties (Eph 4:18-19, Tit 3:3).
 It’s a degenerative path that leads nowhere good.

 Jesus did.
 He said, “What good is it for a man to gain the whole world, and yet lose or forfeit his very self?”
 (Luke 9:25).
 The word for lose in this passage means perish or fully destroy.
 Jesus is telling us that this broken-down world is doomed.
 Sell yourself to an idol such as manmade religion or a career and you literally lose yourself – you depersonalize and diminish your true self until you are gone.

 And this is God’s punishment for not choosing him?